robjordan/projector-control/README.md

 Arduino ESP8266 sketch to control a slide projector and camera, in order to digitise slides at high speed.

+# Digitising 35mm slides quickly using projector, DSLR camera and microcontroller

+## Introduction - the problem

 We have a large collection of 35mm photo slides.
 Some were taken by my father-in-law in the 1950s, 60s, 70s and 80s.
 Some were taken by me or my wife in the 80s and 90s.

 I want to digitise these, and I took inspiartion from various projects listed below, the common approach being to use a DSLR camera and a Kodak Carousel slide projector.

+## The photographic approach

 By removing the front, objective, lens from the projector, and also covering the internal condenser lens with some form of diffuser, the projector becomes effectively a high-illumination lightbox, with a slide-chager mechanism attached.

 The camera requires a macro lens, one that can photograph the slide (36mm x 24nmm) at somewhere between life-size and half life-size, depending on the size of the camera sensor.